wendyverdonk93/docs/content/payment-methods/billing-suite/e-invoicing/activate.md

 read_more: '.'
 ---
 # Activate
+>_Before applying to enable E-Invoicing, please check with your account manager at MultiSafepay if you are eligible for this payment method._

 In order to enable E-Invoicing for your ecommerce platform, an application is required.

-Submit your request by contacting your account manager or contact us at <sales@multisafepay.com>
+Submit your request by contacting your account manager at <sales@multisafepay.com>

->_Before applying to enable E-Invoicing, please check with your account manager at MultiSafepay if you are eligible for this payment method._